mfriik/Fake-Gree-server-mfriik/README.md

 6. In a few seconds the fake server should be receiving all sorts of connections and everything will be working.

 # Limitations
-* I don't think the usualy Gree applications work like this, at all.
-They don't really, for me, at least. **Homeassistant** is an amazing project and it works flawlessly, however! _(Including the automatic discovery and all!)_ Check it out, so much better than the stock apps anyway [with zero homecalls :)]  Thanks to RobHofmann's https://github.com/RobHofmann/HomeAssistant-GreeClimateComponent )_
+* **Homeassistant** is an amazing project and it works flawlessly, however! _(Including the automatic discovery and all!)_ Check it out, so much better than the stock apps anyway [with zero homecalls :)]  Thanks to RobHofmann's https://github.com/RobHofmann/HomeAssistant-GreeClimateComponent )_
 * Nothing else really.
 After setting all up I tried shutting down the fake server for a few hours and then firing it back up.
 The HVAC unit tolerated it nicely, nothing stopped working.
 I can imagine having the fake server not running for a very long time could cause the HVAC unit to lose its s#*t and start the discovery process again but that would work just fine too since the DNS for the discovery server _(dis.gree.com)_ is overriden :)
 * Absolutely worst case you need to do the registration procedure again.
 It takes < 1 min. and I never had to do it again, save for the testing. _(In HomeAssistant after re-registrations you may need to reload the Gree module - no need to restart HomeAssistant!)_

 # Saying thanks..
-* .. to tomikaa87 for his project gree-remote: https://github.com/tomikaa87/gree-remote
-* .. to emtek-at for their project GreeAC-DummyServer: https://github.com/emtek-at/GreeAC-DummyServer
+* .. to markv9401 for their project Fake-Gree-server: https://github.com/markv9401/Fake-Gree-server as this repo is their code with minor tweaks for my own use and preference